How can we help you?

 Fewer hours for therapy.
 PDPM “focuses on the unique, individualized needs, characteristics, and goals of each patient,” improving accuracy and encouraging care tailored to the patient, according to the Centers for Medicare & Medicaid Services.
 This means SNFs must more judiciously report to Medicare how their therapy, nursing, and other resources are used by each resident, and could lead to reductions in your therapy staff, an increase in planned group therapy sessions, or other changes.

 You don’t have to worry about your residents getting the attention they need. iRehabNow offers your skilled nursing facility the staffing agency you need to manage your therapy professionals and provide for your patients in an effective, Medicare-ready way.
+Additionally, we can provide services by the hour to develop a flexible model where your staffing matches your exact needs at any given time.
+You can take any of the HR challenges off your plate as we will handle it all for you.
 Contact us now for more information!

 Physical therapy is almost double the size of speech-language pathology and occupational therapy combined.
 Managing your PT staffing and billing will be huge as Medicare switches to Patient-Driven Payment Model.